The 2023 D&D Beginner's Complete Guide to the 5e Fighter Class

 Feats are things you can take INSTEAD of leveling up ability scores.
 Since the Fighter levels up more than other classes, a lot of players add feats to their fighter.
 However, they complicate a class with more customization and require intimate knowledge of the game to prove satisfying.

 However, if this isn't your first rodeo, selecting the right feats can really enhance your fighter's abilities.
 Great Weapon Master and Sentinel can increase a fighter's damage output.
-Crossbow Expert allows for greater efficiency when using crossbows and Sharpshooter will let you snipe with any ranged weapons.
+Crossbow Expert allows for greater efficiency when using crossbows, and Sharpshooter will let you snipe with any ranged weapon.
 Additionally, feats like Alert and Defensive Duelist can help a fighter stay alive in combat.

 For a list of all the D&D 5e feats, check out All DnD.